DS-Ali-Arshad/CodSoft-Data-Science-Intern-Task-02/README.md

 - Notebook: Jupyter notebook `CodSoft_Task02_IRIS_Classification.ipynb.ipynb` include data analysis, visualization, and model code.

 #### Usage
-1. Clone this repository to your local machine using Git.
+1. Clone this repository to your local machine using Git. https://github.com/DS-Ali-Arshad/CodSoft-Data-Science-Intern-Task-02.git
-LiNK

 2. Open the Jupyter Notebook `CodSoft_Task02_IRIS_Classification.ipynb.ipynb` to view the code and analysis for the task.